 Residency Admissions and Application

-Five positions are available in the 2020–21 match.
+Five positions are available in the 2022–2023 match.
 House officers are selected for their enthusiasm, academic excellence, collaborative approach, and dedication to providing unparalleled patient care.
+We accept applications from all graduating medical students.
+Students of underrepresented backgrounds including, but not limited to, those who identify as Black or African American, Latinx, Native American, Native Pacific Islander, or Native Alaskan are encouraged to apply.

 Prospective residents apply through the central application service SF Match, which distributes all applications to our residency program.
 We ask candidates not to send any materials directly to NYU Langone’s Department of Ophthalmology.

 Resident Vacation and Call Schedule

 Vacation is typically taken in four one-week increments.
-Primary call is typically taken by PGY-2 residents who utilize a night float system from Sunday to Thursday nights.
+PGY-2 residents who utilize a night coverage system from Sunday to Thursday nights typically take primary call.
 PGY-2 residents start on-call duties in a buddy system with senior residents until around Labor Day.
-PGY-4 residents are on call with PGY-2 and PGY-3 residents, and attending supervision is always available.
+PGY-4 residents provide support to PGY-2 and PGY-3 residents on call, and attending supervision is always available.

 Learn more information for incoming house staff.